coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 The certificate and key granted to the kube-apiserver.
 This certificate will be presented to external clients of the Kubernetes cluster, so it should be valid for external DNS names, if necessary.

-Additionally, the certificate must have the following Subject Alternative Names (SANs):
+Additionally, the certificate must have the following Subject Alternative Names (SANs).
+These IPs and DNS names are used within the cluster to route from applications to the Kubernetes API:

 - 10.0.0.50
 - 10.3.0.1